4GeeksAcademy/python-beginner-programming-exercises/README.md

 $ learnpack start
 ```

-Note: The exercises have automatic grading but its very rigid and string, my recomendation is to ignore the tests and use them only as a recomendation or you can get frustrated.
+Note: The exercises have automatic grading but it's very rigid and string, so my recomendation is to ignore the tests and use them only as a recommendation or you can get frustrated.

 <!-- endhide -->
 ## How are the exercises organized?